Reality is measured. Not estimated.

 Carbon markets lost buyer trust because credits are verified once a year by humans walking transects.
 AI data-center emissions are reported via spreadsheets and renewable energy certificates.
 Parametric insurance triggers on weather stations hundreds of miles away.
 Supply-chain provenance still lives on PDFs.

-Every one of these markets has the same missing input: a trusted, continuously monitored, cryptographically signed physical data source.
+Every one of these markets has the same missing input: a continuously monitored, cryptographically signed physical data source.
 That is what Mālama builds.
 Not a methodology.
 Not a registry.
-The hardware-signed measurement layer downstream markets have been trying to work around.
+The measurement layer the rest of the stack has been working around.

 See how the pipeline works →Carbon proved it.
 AI compute scales it.

-The Dallas pilot has emitted 2,786 signed SaveCards from a soil sensor since June 2024.
-The same signing architecture, same Cardano anchor, and same Hex Node validators now extend to rack-level power sensing inside AI data centers.
-The same architecture generalizes to any sensor that can be housed in a device with a secure enclave.
+Pilot Node #1 in Texas has emitted 2,786+ signed SaveCards continuously since June 2024.
+The same signing architecture, same Cardano anchor, and same Hex Node validators now extend to rack-level power and water sensing inside AI compute facilities.
+The same pipeline generalizes to any sensor housed in a device with a hardware secure element.

 Carbon dMRV

-Genesis 300 Pilot Node #1 in Dallas has operated continuously since June 2024 on Cardano preprod.
-Full credit lineage (sensor → oracle → event → credit) is operational with 2,786+ records and zero gaps.
-Mainnet migration targets Q2 2026 post-audit.
+Pilot Node #1 in Texas has operated continuously since June 2024, anchoring readings to Cardano preprod.
+The credit lineage (sensor → oracle → event → SaveCard) is operational with 2,786+ records and zero gaps.
+Mainnet migration targets Q2 2026, contingent on audit completion.

 - · Soil, atmospheric, and enhanced rock weathering telemetry